 CEMC Contact: Brian Leduc, CEMC / Fire Chief 705-746-1857

-Individuals who would like to pay their municipal bills can do so online through your financial institution, send a cheque by mail, use the municipal office drop box, or call the office at 705-342-5252 to arrange payment over the phone.
+Individuals who would like to pay their municipal bills can do so online via www.paysimply.ca or through your financial institution, send a cheque by mail, use the municipal office drop box.

-Building Department: As part of the first stage of the Ontario government's reopening framework building permits will be issued.
-Inspections will be conducted at the discretion of the Chief Building Official.
+Building Department: Building permits will be issued and inspections will be conducted at the discretion of the Chief Building Official.
 COVID-19 safety protocols will be required.
 For more information, please contact the building department 705-342-5252.

 Transfer Station and Landfill: Transfer station Days of operation will remain the same with the attendant only leaving the building to operate compactors.
 Bottle drive will be closed until further notice.

-Public Works: Operations have resumed, COVID-19 protocols and safety measures are in place.
+Public Works: COVID-19 protocols and safety measures are in place.

-Environmental Services (Water/Waste Water): Operations have resumed.
-COVID-19 protocols and safety measures are in place.
+Environmental Services (Water/Waste Water): COVID-19 protocols and safety measures are in place.

-If you require a fire permit, please contact the Fire Chief at 705-746-9227 or firstname.lastname@example.org as permits will be issued on the phone and through email.
+If you require a fire permit (when fire rating permits), please contact the Fire Chief at 705-746-9227 or firstname.lastname@example.org permits will be issued on the phone and through email.

-All other boat launch and water access Regular operations apply.
+Regular operations apply to all other boat launch and water access points.
 Overnight parking, where permitted for those with a valid Municipal Permit only.

 McDougall Water Tap: The water filling station at the public works yard/transfer station on Municipal Drive is use at your own risk.